torwar02/trails/README.md

 There are two webscrapers.
 One is in the TripAdvisor folder

 # Word Embedding
-There is a file called national_parks.ipynb which contains instructions and functions on how to create and return dataframes and geogrpahical plots of similar trails!
+There is a file called national_parks.ipynb.
+The file contains instructions and functions which return most similar trails to the one's you enjoy and also geographical plots to visualize where in the United States these trails are!